ionides/531w25/index.md

 * Quiz 1.
 In class on Monday 2/17.
 [Sample questions](quiz/quiz1-all.pdf).
 [With solutions](quiz/quiz1-sol.pdf).
 [Sample quiz](quiz/quiz1-sample.pdf) randomly drawn from the quiz generator; the actual quiz will use a different seed.

 * Quiz 2.
 In class on Wednesday 4/16.
 [Sample questions](quiz/quiz2-all.pdf).
 [With solutions](quiz/quiz2-sol.pdf).
-Note: this quiz is still in development.
+[Sample quiz](quiz/quiz2-sample.pdf) randomly drawn from the quiz generator; the actual quiz will use a different seed.

 ## Midterm project